vascolleitao/las/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-LAS aims to be an easy-to-use library.
-This is achieved by encapsulating all the parallel code inside the skeletons, so that the user doesn't need to know or code anything related to parallelization.
-The user only needs to know the semantics of the skeletons.
+LAS aspires to be a user-friendly library.
+This is accomplished by encapsulating all parallel functionality within the skeletons, removing the requirement for the user to understand or code anything about parallelization.
+The user simply needs to understand the skeletons' semantics.

-LAS is capable of achieving good performance, because the coupling of the parallelization layers is made at compile time with the use of inheritance and templates.
-The library also has the ability to activate and deactivate specific layers at compile time, adapting the implementation of the skeletons to different kinds of hardware architectures.
+Because the parallelization layers are coupled at compile time using inheritance and templates, LAS is capable of obtaining good performance.
+The library may also activate and deactivate certain layers at compile time, allowing the skeletons to be implemented on a variety of hardware architectures.

-LAS can activate multiple layers at the same time.
-This makes hybrid layers of parallelization possible, like OpenMP and MPI (not yet!).
-This makes LAS a very flexible and portable algorithmic library.
+Multiple layers can be activated at the same time using LAS.
+This allows for hybrid levels of parallelization, such as OpenMP and MPI (albeit not yet!).
+As a result, LAS is a highly adaptable and portable algorithmic library.

-LAS started as my master's thesis: “Padrões arquitecturais e de desenho para aplicações paralelas / Architectural and design patterns for parallel applications”, oriented by Prof. Dr. João Luís Ferreira Sobral.
-The aim of the dissertation was to give HPC/parallel applications a better architecture.
-LAS is an algorithmic skeleton library implementing the skeletons with multiple layers of parallelization.
-This is a fork of the original private project and is still being developed.
+LAS began as a master's thesis entitled "Architectural and design patterns for parallel applications," oriented by Prof. Dr. João Luís Ferreira Sobral.
+The dissertation's goal was to improve the architecture of HPC/parallel applications.
+LAS is an algorithmic skeleton library that uses numerous layers of parallelization to implement skeletons.
+This is a continuation of the original private project, which is currently in development.

 <p align="right">(<a href="#top">back to top</a>)</p>